dharmab/skyeye/docs/PLAYER.md

 Keyword: `PICTURE`

-Function: The GCI will look for threats near you and rank them by relative danger.
-It will tell you the total number of groups in your area, as well as detailed information on the three highest priority threats.
+Function: The GCI will rank threats by priority, then report the top three.
+Threats are considered relative to the coalition as a whole, not to an individual.

 Arguments: